-The Committee for the Compilation of Materials on Damage Caused by the Atomic Bombs in Hiroshima and Nagasaki estimated in 1978 that 346,000-356,000 people were present in Hiroshima at the time of the bombings, with fatalities of "some 200,000".
-This seems to be a bit of a stretch, since the last census conducted by the Japanese government prior to the bombings, in February 1944, showed a population of 343,034, The Committee is thus claiming a net gain in population during the final year of the war, when widespread evacuations were going on during the fire bombings and other cities were rapidly losing people.
+The Committee for the Compilation of Materials on Damage Caused by the Atomic Bombs in Hiroshima and Nagasaki estimated in 1978 that 346,000-356,000 people were present in Hiroshima at the time of the bombing, with fatalities of "some 200,000".
+This seems to be a bit of a stretch, since the last census conducted by the Japanese government prior to the bombing, in February 1944, showed a population of 343,034, The Committee is thus claiming a net gain in population during the final year of the war, when widespread evacuations were going on during the fire bombings and other cities were rapidly losing people.

 In 1998, a Japanese delegation in India presented this version: "At that time, Hiroshima's population was 400,000, of which 140,000 died by the end of 1945, 90 per cent of them within a week of the explosion."
 So far, so good--that tracks other recent Japanese estimates.
 But the statement continues: "People continue to die even today, from the after-effects of radiation....
 As of , there were 202,118 registered deaths due to the Hiroshima bombing."
 So here we have 62,000 deaths added to the total, with the count continuing at least into 1998.
 Clearly we are in an entirely different field by now.
 A 21-year-old in 1945 would have been 74 in 1998, and therefore have already lived past his normal life expectancy!

 It's true that lives were shortened by the blast--but then, they were shortened by the war itself, and especially by the malnutrition that was general in Japan in 1945.
 Even if that hypothetical 21-year-old, laid to rest in 1998, would have otherwise lived into his eighties or even nineties, can we fairly attribute his death to Little Boy?
-After all, nobody is counting the American prisoners of war who have died in the past fifteen or twenty years, and retroactively including them among those killed by the Japanese PW system.
+After all, nobody is counting the American prisoners of war who have died in the past twenty years, and retroactively including them among those killed by the Japanese PW system.

 In refreshing contrast to the accelerating figures published above, the City of Hiroshima sponsored a project called Actual Status Survey of Atomic Bomb Survivors.
 Conducted from 1979 to 1999, the survey gathered the names of 88,800 individuals present in Hiroshima at the beginning of August 1945 who died before the end of that year--a figure remarkably close to the 90,000 dead that American and Japanese researchers estimated in 1946.
 The survey, alas, is no longer available online, and it dealt only with deaths, not specifically deaths due to Little Boy.
 Obviously some Hiroshima residents died from other causes; just as certainly, some or many died who will never be known.

 Three things seem to be going on here.
-First, there is the confusion between fatalities and casualties--that may well be how the original jump from 90,000 to 130,000 took place.
+First, there is the confusion between fatalities and casualties, which well be how the original jump from 90,000 to 130,000 took place.
 Secondly, there is the problem that once a figure has been widely circulated, it ceases to amaze, and there is a very human tendency (especially among journalists) to hype it a bit: you want the reader to say wow!
 (I first encountered this phenomenon when I followed the growth of the Flying Tigers' victory claims over the years.)
 Thirdly, there is a strong constituency for anything that serves to demonize the United States in world affairs--a constitutency that exists not only in Japan, as the victim of the bomb; and in Europe, resenting America's dominance in world affairs; but also in American universities and journals of opinion.